Call Center Analytics: What They are and How to Use Them Effectively

 You can use all the data being analyzed or the calls being transcribed to monitor call center agents’ performance.
 This is a much more modern approach call center leaders can use for planning training and development programs.
 All the customer interactions can tell you where the agent is lacking or if this agent is a top performer, and they could transfer knowledge to other agents.

-AmplifAI Your Call Center Analytics
+AmplifAI Call Center Analytics Software

 call center analytics data ingestion into amplifai